taoyuan/docker-raspemu/README.md

 ### From Dockerhub

-To get started with Docker, first pull the image with `docker pull ryankurte/docker-rpi-emu`.
+To get started with Docker, first pull the image with `docker pull taoyuan/raspemu`.

 Ensure you have a Raspbian image handy (and you may want to back this up, it will be modified by anything you do in the emulated environment), then run the following command.

-`docker run -it --rm --privileged=true -v IMAGE_LOCATION:/usr/rpi/images -w /usr/rpi ryankurte/docker-rpi-emu /bin/bash -c './run.sh images/IMAGE_NAME [COMMAND]'`
+`docker run -it --rm --privileged=true -v IMAGE_LOCATION:/usr/rpi/images -w /usr/rpi taoyuan/raspemu /bin/bash -c './run.sh images/IMAGE_NAME [COMMAND]'`

 Where IMAGE_LOCATION is the directory containing your Raspbian image to be mounted, IMAGE_NAME is the name of the image to be used, and [COMMAND] is the optional command to be executed (inside the image).

 For example:

-`docker run -it --rm --privileged=true -v /Users/ryan/projects/docker-rpi-emu/images:/usr/rpi/images -w /usr/rpi ryankurte/docker-rpi-emu /bin/bash -c './run.sh images/2016-05-27-raspbian-jessie-lite.img /bin/bash'`
+`docker run -it --rm --privileged=true -v /Users/taoyuan/projects/raspemu/images:/usr/rpi/images -w /usr/rpi taoyuan/raspemu /bin/bash -c './run.sh images/2017-04-10-raspbian-jessie-lite.img /bin/bash'`

-Will mount the image directory `/Users/ryan/projects/docker-rpi-emu/images` and the image `2016-05-27-raspbian-jessie-lite.img` then run the command `/bin/bash` in the emulated environment.
+Will mount the image directory `/Users/taoyuan/projects/docker-raspemu/images` and the image `2017-04-10-raspbian-jessie-lite.img` then run the command `/bin/bash` in the emulated environment.

 ## Components

+### scripts

 The docker container includes the required Qemu components to support emulation.
 This must be launched in privileged mode to allow mounting of loopback devices.

 The container also includes a set of scripts to streamline the loading/customization/launch/unloading of Qemu environments, which are installed into the `/usr/rpi` directory on the device.

+### vmnt

+__TBD__

 ## Commands